ARCHIVED ESSAYS FROM OUTSIDE SOURCES

 42. Remember that your character is your destiny.

 43. Approach love and cooking with reckless abandon.

 HEROES OF TODAY

-(From an Internet message board)
+(From an Internet message board - author unknown)

 Too many people are looking for heroes in all the wrong places.
 Movie stars and rock musicians, athletes and models aren't heroes, they're celebrities.
 Heroes abound in public schools, a fact that doesn't make the news.